yourobsessed/MADTeam3New/README.md

 Rating of food - Colin

-The food that the user ate can be critiqued by the user.
+The dish that the user ate can be critiqued by the user.

-A range from 1 to 5 stars, along with a short review on why they inputted that number of stars.
+A range from 1 to 5 stars, along with a short review on why they inputted that number of stars along with a photo of the food.

 Other users would be able to see the ratings of foods and take that into consideration.